 - Experience developing and managing partnerships and complex programs, working both independently and with teams.

-- Ability to travel within the U.S. and overseas, and to work occasional evenings and weekends.
+- Ability to travel within the U.S. and overseas on a regular basis, and to work occasional evening and weekend hours.

 - Standard computer skills (Microsoft Word, Excel, Outlook and PowerPoint) are required.

 - Excellent interpersonal skills, team-oriented, collegial, collaborative, diplomatic and flexible.

 - Knowledgeable and passionate about the Foundation’s mission.

 - Strong relationship builder and manager of people and projects.

 - Well organized, a self-starter with strong professional work ethic.